MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

    <br/><img src="./images/other-user.jpg" alt="Other user" width="450" height="700" />

 ## Tenantlockdown CSP and Autopilot

-- Keeps devices on the organization's tenant by locking them to the tenant even through device reset or reflash.
-With further security by disallowing account creation in via provisioning.
+HoloLens 2 devices support TenantLockdown CSP as of Windows Holographic, version 20H2.
+This CSP keeps devices on the organization's tenant by locking them to that tenant even through device reset or reflash.

-HoloLens 2 devices now support TenantLockdown CSP as of Windows Holographic, version 20H2.

 [TenantLockdown](https://docs.microsoft.com/windows/client-management/mdm/tenantlockdown-csp) CSP enables HoloLens 2 to be tied to MDM enrollment using Autopilot only.
 Once TenantLockdown CSP’s RequireNetworkInOOBE node is set to either true or false (initially set) value on HoloLens 2, that value remains on the device despite re-flashing, OS updates, etc.